vokseverk/Vokseverk.MarkdownTextString/README.md

 A property editor for those times where one just needs to be able to emphasize a word or two in a property that's created as a textstring.

+The accompanying PropertyValueConverter allows for rendering either the raw text value or the parsed HTML.
+Both are readily available.

+**NOTE:**
+Since the real value is in the PropertyValueConverter, it's installed with the property editor - as a `*.cs` file in the `~/App_Code/` folder.
+This also means there's two different versions of this package - one for Umbraco 7 and another for Umbraco 8 - make sure you install the right one for your site.

 ## Developing & Building